 - As we assess the damage caused to our distribution system, we begin making repairs and updating customers on our progress.
 Depending on the severity of the damage, the process can be lengthy.

-- In order to restore power to your home or business, we must first repair any damage to our substations.
-The wires that feed electricity to your home or business are connected to main electric lines, which originate at a substation, so repairing them first is critical to power restoration.
+- In order to restore power to your home, we must first repair any damage to our substations.
+The wires that feed electricity to your home are connected to main electric lines, which originate at a substation, so repairing them first is critical to power restoration.

-- Once the substations, main electric lines, and wires that feed the street have been repaired, we can begin to restore service to individual homes or businesses.
-Individual times of restoration will depend on where homes and businesses are located along our system.
+- Once the substations, main electric lines, and wires that feed the street have been repaired, we can begin to restore service to individual homes.
+Individual times of restoration will depend on where homes are located along our system.
 Ultimately, our crews work street by street to restore power to all customers.